lufffer/LULIT-CAROUSEL/README.md

-Super easy, just put `lulit-carousel` tag wherever you want in your html, and fill it with data, by default it accepts `img` tag and apply some default styles and then import `LULIT-CAROUSEL` from `'lulit-carousel'`
+Super easy, just put `lulit-carousel` tag wherever you want in your html, and fill it with data, by default it accepts `img` tag and apply some default styles and then import `LuLitCarousel` from `'lulit-carousel'`

 ### HTML